digilou/100-days-of-code-R2/week-13/log.md

 ### Thoughts, Ideas, Questions

 - I love the git tricks, but in this case, creating a new branch and copy & paste were just a whole lot faster!
 Know the best technique for any given situation.
-- What a relief to move on to ES6!

 ### Project I worked on